Chart Color Schemes

 Essendon North features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Essendon North's dwelling structure, as per the latest Census, consisted of 30.8% houses and 69.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 42.6% houses and 57.4% other dwellings.
-Home ownership in Essendon North was at 27.4%, with mortgaged dwellings at 26.0% and rented ones at 46.6%.
-The median monthly mortgage repayment was $2,000, lower than Melbourne metro's $2,200.
-The median weekly rent was $360, compared to Melbourne metro's $370.
-Nationally, Essendon North's mortgage repayments were higher at $1,863 and rents were lower at $375.
+In Essendon North, as per the latest Census data, 30.8% of dwellings were houses while 69.3% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This differs from Melbourne metropolitan area's figures which showed 67.9% houses and 32.1% other dwellings.
+Home ownership in Essendon North stood at 27.4%, with mortgaged properties at 26.0% and rented ones at 46.6%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $360 compared to Melbourne metro's $2,000 and $390 respectively.
+Nationally, Essendon North's median mortgage repayments were higher at $2,000 than Australia's average of $1,863, but its median rents were lower at $360 compared to the national figure of $375.

 Frequently Asked Questions - Housing